naiemk-coti/coti-demos/milionaire-pod/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3001`
+The application will be available at `http://localhost:3000` (or the port Vite prints).

 ## 🚀 Quick Start